KARL JASPERS AWARD 2021

-The deadline for submission of entries is December 15, 2019.
+The deadline for submission of entries is Friday, December 11, 2020.
+Also:

-- Each entry must include a word count.
+- Each submission must include a word count.

-- Submissions must be ready for blind review and not contain the author’s name or other information what will make the author identifiable.
+- Each submission must be ready for blind review and not contain the author’s name or other information what will make the author identifiable.